zionlabs/easy-react-markdown-docs/README.md

 Make sure that both your component and docs directories are valid and exist before running the script.

-After running the script a file called `components.md` will be place in your docs (specified or default) directory.
+After running the script a file called `components.md` will be placed in your docs (specified or default) directory.

 ## HOW TO